lekah/pinball/README.md

 ### Contact

 If you have questions about the code or want to report bugs, please submit an issue on https://github.com/lekah/pinball/issues.
-For any more private questions, you can write to leonidkahle[at]gmail[dot]com, and make sure you have ``pinball'' in the subject line.
+For any more private questions, you can write to leonidkahle[at]gmail[dot]com, including the word 'pinball' in the subject line.